ZadeE1/QuickNgp/README.md

 - dir/path/folder may be used interchangeably in the command line prompts and in this repo
 - any numerical questions can only be responded to in numbers or it can create unwanted errors
 - when running the **install_rtx_3000_and_4000.bat** you agree to the Licence that comes with this repo
+- if your GPU is not from the 3000 or 4000 you will need to build instant ngp yourself refer to [Compilation for Windows](https://github.com/NVlabs/instant-ngp#compilation:~:text=Compilation,config%20RelWithDebInfo%20%2Dj) and edit NgpPath in config.txt to where you built instant-ngp

 ### **How to use**